sap-tutorials/Tutorials/tutorials/cp-cf-create-destination/cp-cf-create-destination.md

 - How to specify the SAP Business Application Studio usage parameter for a generic OData service.

 ## Intro
-Destinations are key building blocks in SAP BTP, as they are used to define connections for outbound communication from your application to remote systems.
+Destinations are key building blocks on SAP BTP, as they are used to define connections for outbound communication from your application to remote systems.
 These remote systems can be on-premises or in the cloud.

 A destination has a name, a URL, authentication details, and other optional configuration details.